List of websites founded before 1995: FolkBook

 FolkBook: An Online Acoustic Music Establishment was a fansite dedicated to documenting folk music and folk musicians.
 It operated at Ohio State University at web.cgrg.ohio-state.edu/folkbook/ from September 1, 1994, until it went offline on March 7, 1998.
-After that, it was redirected to a similar site, folkmusic dot org, which still exists, but has not been updated since 2002.
+After that, it was redirected to a similar site, folkmusic.org/, which still exists, but has not been updated since 2002.

 Flags of the World

 Flags of the World is the Internet's largest website devoted to vexillology.
 It was established by Giuseppe Bottasini in 1994 and is still live as www.crwflags.com.

 GeneNetwork

 GeneNetwork launched in January 1994 and was the first website on biomedical research and the earliest Uniform Resource Locator (URL) in PubMed.
 It was initially known as the Portable Dictionary of the Mouse Genome and then as WebQTL.
 This genetics site has been funded continuously by the National Institutes of Health and the University of Tennessee-Oak Ridge National Laboratory Governor's Chair to RW Williams.